csommerl/js120/109_explanations.md

 ### Transformation / `map`

 The `map` array method is a transformation method that creates and returns a new array whose elements are transformed values of the calling array's elements.
 These transformed values are determined by the callback function passed to `map` as an argument.
-Namely, on each iteration of the callback function, an element of the calling array is passed as an argument to the callback function, and the return value generated as a result is added to the array returned by the `map` method.
+Namely, on each iteration of the callback function, an element of the calling array is passed as an argument to the callback function, and the return value generated as a result is added to the new array returned by the `map` method.

 ### Selection / `filter`

-The `filter` array method is a selection method that creates & returns a new array whose elements pass a specified test.
-This test is supplied by a callback function that is passed as an argument to the `filter` method, and this callback function is invoked once per element of the calling array.
+The `filter` array method is a selection method that creates and returns a new array whose elements pass a specified test.
+This test is supplied by a callback function that is passed as an argument to the `filter` method.
+This callback function is invoked once per element of the calling array.
 An element of the calling array passes the callback function's test when the callback function returns a truthy value as a result of being passed that element as an argument.

 ### Search / `find`

 The `find` array method returns the value of the first element in the calling array that passes a specified test.
-This test is provided by the callback function that is passed as an argument to the `find` method, and this callback function is passed as an argument each element of the calling array until the test is passed.
+This test is provided by the callback function that is passed as an argument to the `find` method.
+Until the test is passed, each element of the calling array is passed as an argument to the callback function.
 An element passes the callback function's test when the callback function returns a truthy value as a result of being passed that element as an argument.
 If no iteration of the callback function returns a truthy value, `undefined` is returned.

 ### Sorting / `sort`

 Short: The `sort` array method is a *destructive* method that sorts the elements of the caller array in place.
 It takes an optional callback function as an argument, and it returns the mutated, sorted array.
 The order of sorted elements is determined either by the return values of the callback function or by a default algorithm.

-Long: The `sort` array method is a destructive method that takes a callback function as an argument and returns the mutated array with its elements sorted in place, as determined by the return values of each iteration of the callback function.
-When the callback function is passed two elements of the array as arguments, the first element will be sorted before the second when the callback function returns `-1`, the second will be sorted before the first when the callback function returns `1`, and the order of the two elements will be preserved when the callback function returns `0`. `undefined` will always be placed at the end of the sorted/returned array.
+Long: The `sort` array method is a *destructive* method that takes a callback function as an argument and returns the mutated array with its elements sorted in place, as determined by the return values of each iteration of the callback function.
+A sorting algorithm can be supplied by passing a callback function as an argument to the `sort` method.
+This callback function must take two arguments, corresponding to two elements of the array.
+These two elements are sorted depending on the callback function's return value:

+- the first element will be sorted before the second when the callback function returns `-1`,
+- the second will be sorted before the first when the callback function returns `1`, and
+- the order of the two elements will be preserved when the callback function returns `0`.

+When the `sort` method is not passed a callback function as an argument, `sort`'s default algorithm is performed.
+Namely, all elements (except `undefined`) are coerced to strings and those strings' Unicode character codes are compared.
+Regardless of the sorting algorithm, `undefined` will always be placed at the end of the sorted/returned array.

 ---